Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Treynor Ratio of SOL and V

 Treynor ratio measures excess return per unit of market risk (beta) instead of total volatility.
-SOL posted the higher Treynor ratio.
+V posted the higher Treynor ratio.

 Treynor uses beta vs the S&P 500 (SPY) on shared dates and the average 3-month Treasury rate as the risk-free rate.